e-picas/dev-tools/MANPAGE.md

 ## DESCRIPTION

-The `devtools` is one single shell script that handles a set of available actions (defined themselves as shell scripts) to execute something upon a package in development.
+**DevTools** is a shell script that handles a set of actions (defined themselves as shell scripts) to execute something upon a package in development.
 The usage is quite simple as it just requires to understand the command line call of one single script.
+Examples and usage shown in this manual all use `devtools.sh` to designate this global script, which is its initial filename in a just downloaded package.
+If you installed the DevTools in your system (in your own `$HOME/bin/` directory or any global `/usr/*/bin/` directory), you may replace "devtools.sh" by "devtools" in each command line example.
+In this case, each action is a script installed in the same directory as the global script and named something like `devtools-action_name`.

 The global script always follows the same rules and acts like a dispatcher that distributes the options to an action.
-More, creating a new action (such as your own actions) is as simple as writing a new shell script in the `devtools-actions/` directory and call it with the global script.
-The global synopsis usage of the script is something like:
+More, creating a new action (such as your own actions) is as simple as writing a new shell script in the `devtools-actions/` directory (or naming it `devtools-myaction` for a global install) and call it with the global script.

-    devtools action-name [common options] [script options [=value]] --
+The synopsis usage of the script is something like: **devtools action-name [common options] [script options [=value]] --**.
+You can group short options like `-xc`, set an option argument like `-d(=)value` or `--long=value` and use `--` to explicitly specify the end of the script options.

-Run option `action -h` to see the help about a specific action and use option `--dry-run` to make dry runs.
+For a first start or a quick usage reminder, use option `-h` for a global script help, `action -h` to see the help about a specific action and use option `--dry-run` to make dry runs.

 This package is based on the [Bash Library](https://github.com/atelierspierrot/bash-library).